haleyrp1803/Black-Eyed-Peas/README.md

        url="https://upload.wikimedia.org/wikipedia/commons/a/ad/Drying_cowpeas.jpg">

 ## A food of the future
 The black-eyed pea is an often-overlooked crop, but soon we may all be more familiar with it.
 Legumes are emerging as ‘foods of the future’ due to their very nature of being highly nutritious and relatively easy to grow.
-They will play an important part in future food security – providing food in a changing climate and will continue to help small-scale farmers combat poverty and hunger and improve their livelihoods.
-As the climate gets warmer and more unpredictable, and as human populations grow and resources become more limited, and as more people aim to eat less meat, legume crops such as black-eyed peas, with their many virtues, will contribute to the diets of more people.[^ref89]
+They will play an important part in future food security – providing food in a changing climate and will continue to help small-scale farmers combat poverty and hunger and improve their livelihoods.[^ref89] As the climate gets warmer and more unpredictable, and as human populations grow and resources become more limited, and as more people aim to eat less meat, legume crops such as black-eyed peas, with their many virtues, will contribute to the diets of more people.[^ref90]

 <param ve-image
        label="Wild and cultivated cowpea beans"